-Ignorance may not be bliss, but it does come in several flavors that we should first understand before we denounce it outright.
+With that being said, ignorance may not be bliss, but it does come in several flavors we should first understand before we denounce it outright.

 The 3 Types of Ignorance

-They are instead Pure Ignorance, Willful (or Systemic) Ignorance, and Inherent Ignorance, all of which are portrayed in the Allegory.
+They are instead Pure Ignorance, Willful (or Systemic) Ignorance, and Inherent Ignorance.
+All of which are detailed in the Allegory.

-Our first example begins with the prisoners chained to the wall who have convinced themselves of the totality of their reality.
+Our first example begins with the prisoners chained to the wall.
+They have convinced themselves of the totality of their reality.
 These prisoners are a metaphor for the masses.
 The common folk.
 They are ignorant to that which we define to be actual reality, but they are also ignorant of their ignorance.